ericmassip/carbon-home-watcher/README.md

 Carbon Home Watcher is an app that allows users to monitor their home's carbon footprint.
 It's a simple carbon footprint tracker, where users can add their home appliances and see how they affect their home's carbon footprint.
-The app is built using Django, PostgreSQL and HTMX.
+The app is built using Django and HTMX.

 This app has been designed as a way to showcase the use of HTMX in a Django project.
 HTMX is a library that allows you to build modern web applications with minimal JavaScript.
 It allows you to update parts of the page without reloading